Scroll to content

 Pine & Ash Class (Year 4)

-A firm favourite of our new curriculum topics and it has transported us to Norway.
-We have been travelling to magical folk tale lands in our Blended Reading sessions, as we have listened to a range of Scandinavian tales, all of which have a theme of icy, magical adventure.
-Linking beautifully to this has been our own English writing where we have taken inspiration from the Snow Queen herself!
-We read several versions of the story and really pulled them apart in order to create our own stories, complete with trolls, reindeers and icy mazes.
-We enjoyed sharing the story with Early Years.
+Autumn 2 has seen us venture off to Norway in our topic focus!
+We have travelled off to magical folk tale lands in our Blended Reading sessions, as we have listened to a range of Scandinavian tales.
+Linking beautifully to this, in English, we have taken inspiration from the Snow Queen herself!
+We read several versions of the story and analysed them in great detail to create our own stories, complete with trolls, reindeers and icy mazes.
+The children were lucky enough to then watch the Snow Queen (2013) film as part of their Golden Trail treat and subsequently wrote fantastic film reviews, comparing the book to the film.

 Our Geography allowed us to further explore the continent of Europe.
 We had a great session walking around our classroom looking at a range of different fact files, photos and information all about Europe.
 We had questions to find the answer to, linked to population, landmarks and more.
 We then repeated the process learning all about Norway.
-We have also explored compass direction, mapping travel routes and plotting countries that can see the Northern Lights.
+We have also explored compass direction and discussed countries where the Northern Lights are visible.
 We have gained a lot of new knowledge about these locations and look forward to our next Geography topic.

-As we enter the final festive week of the half term and begin to draw 2024 to a close, we feel very proud of all the progress made by Y4 already.
-They are maturing, working hard and making good choices to support their learning across the board.
-Bring on 2024!
+As we enter the final festive week of the half term and begin to draw 2025 to a close, we are pleased with how Year 4 are beginning to show us more determined learning attitudes.
+They have been working hard and enjoying their learning across the curriculum.
+Bring on 2025!

 Autumn 1 - The Saxons!

-In English, we have been writing battle speeches in the role of the great Beowulf.
+In English, we have been writing battle speeches in the role of Beowulf.
 He needed a strong army of warriors to join him on his mission to slay the dragon and the children really took on this role in all it's gory and graphic detail!
-The speeches will be up in our classroom windows for all to enjoy!
-We then begun writing diaries from the perspective of Grendel (a beast that Beowulf has already encountered).
-These ended up having quite a humorous twist and it was great seeing the children explore this.
+The speeches are displayed in our classroom windows for all to enjoy so make sure you come and take a look if you haven’t already!
+We then begun writing diaries from the perspective of Grendel (a beast from the Beowulf story).
+These ended up having quite a humorous twist and it was great seeing the children explore this in a chatty diary style.

 In Maths, we have been covering many of our key number skills - place value, addition, subtraction and multiplication.
 We have been working to improve our mental maths speed as it will make a huge difference when we move into further challenges.
 The children have had to work on their systematic thinking and logical layouts when it came to using written methods - a real challenge for us all.

 DT was a huge hit this half term as we made our delicious granola bars.
-We first followed a simple recipe with taste testing at the end of course.
-After this, we evaluated the success of that recipe and began to suggest our own amendments to flavour, texture and quantity of ingredients.
+We first followed a simple recipe, taste tested and evaluated our creations.
+Following the success of this, we began to suggest our own amendments to flavour, texture and quantity of ingredients.
 Finally, we re-made our granola bars, using our own suggestions and most of us found huge improvements in taste and texture.
 I wonder if anyone will be brave enough to make them at home?

 We have worked hard in so many areas this half term, it would be impossible to capture all that learning here, but do have a look at the pictures to see us in action.